 The Difference between MBR and GPT

 After learning so much information about GPT VS MBR for SSD in layout, now let’s make a comparison for them in detail.
-When comparing MBR disk and GPT disk, you can clearly get five evident differences.
-Just read on.
+When comparing MBR disk and GPT disk, you can clearly get four evident differences.

-Unlike MBR, GUID Partition Table allocates 64 bits for logical block addresses, hence a maximum disk size of 264 sectors is a possibility.
-For a hard disk with 512-byte sector, it is equivalent to 9.44 ZB (1 ZB is 1 billion terabytes) or 8 ZiB.
-All in all, GPT disk supports up to 18EB in capacity.
+On the other hand, GIP allocates 64 bits for logical block addresses, hence allowing a maximum disk size of 264 sectors.
+With each sector being 512 bytes, it is equivalent to 9.44 ZB (1 ZB is 1 billion terabytes) or 8 ZiB.
+Summing it up, GPT disk supports up to 18EB in capacity.

-Besides, there is another difference in security between MBR and GPT.
-When observing the disk layout of MBR and GPT, you will find there is primary GUID partition table header at the beginning of the hard disk and backup GUID partition table header at the end of the disk.
-Importantly, it also contains a CRC32 checksum for itself and for the partition table.
-With the checksum, the firmware, bootloader or operating system on boot can verify whether there is something wrong with the partition table.
-Once errors are detected on primary GPT, it is allowed to recover the whole partition table from the backup GUID partition header.
+It is significant to note that GPT contains a CRC32 checksum for itself and for the partition table.
+Its firmware, bootloader and operating system can use the checksum to diagnose the partition table.
+Once errors are detected on the primary GPT, it is allowed to recover the whole partition table from the backup GUID partition header.

-This is an outstanding advantage of GPT, whereas MBR doesn’t have such a feature.
-Once the partition table is corrupted, MBR disk is unusable.
-In this aspect, GPT has higher security than MBR disk.
+This is an outstanding advantage of GPT compared to MBR.
+Once the partition table is corrupted, the MBR disk is unusable.
+In this aspect, GPT has a higher level of security than MBR disk.

 OS Support on GPT

 - Windows Vista 32-bit and XP 32-bit, and the early operating systems including Windows 2000, Windows MS-DOS/NT, Windows 95/98 can’t support reading, writing and booting from GPT disk.
 In Windows XP 64-bit, GPT disk can be used for data storage instead of system installation.